 Community Connections Program

-Our mission at the World Bank Group is to end extreme poverty and boost shared prosperity around the world.
+Our mission at the World Bank is to end extreme poverty and boost shared prosperity around the world.
 Through the Community Connections program, we live these twin goals in our own communities via employee and corporate philanthropy, volunteerism, in-kind donations, and an internship program for students from local public high schools.
 Together, these programs leverage a motivated, highly educated and international workforce for the betterment of communities around the world, particularly in the Washington, D.C. metropolitan region, where we are based.
 Our programs have been recognized by the Washington Business Journal.
 Learn more about what we do in the Workplace Giving, Strategic Grants, and Volunteerism tabs.

 Corporate Philanthropy Strategy